Gasman2014/KiCad-Diff/README.md

 - Ensure that you have Python3 installed.
 Why? https://www.pythonclock.org
 - Python Libraries from Kicad 5.*
-- For python dependencies check the `requitements.txt`
+- For python dependencies check the `requirements.txt`

 To install KiCad-Diff dependencies: